Netflix Business Model | How does Netflix make money?

-Value proposition of Netflix
+Value Proposition Of Netflix

 Netflix gives you a legal access to a huge movies and TV shows database and the best-personalized suggestion algorithm and a seamless service without the interruption of advertisements.
-The service is supported on widest range of devices including PCs, TVs, mobiles, and gaming consoles.
+The service is supported on a widest range of devices including PCs, TVs, mobiles, and gaming consoles.
 One of the differentiating factor of Netflix is that it releases new and exclusive series as full seasons and not one episode at a time which keeps its users hooked.